Introduction: B2B eCommerce Adoption

 What works: Aligning with leadership early, defining shared KPIs, and forming cross-functional steering committees that keep everyone invested.

 Users will not stay on your platform if it seems like a maze.
-Many B2B systems copy legacy systems, dense layouts, missing pricing information, and confusing checkout flows.
+Many B2B systems copy legacy systems, dense layouts, missing pricing information, and confusing checkout flows, which significantly diminishes the overall `what is b2b sales experience`.
 According to Baymard Institute, a bad user experience causes 70.19% of B2B consumers not to complete purchases online.

 This is particularly problematic since B2B customers of today expect the same perfect experience from B2C websites.